Pituitary adenoma (microadenoma, macroadenoma), hyperprolactinemia syndrome

 Emphasizes the role of genetic mutations in the case when the observed patients of four Irish families who had a pituitary tumor had the same mutation as the patient of the 18th century with a tumor of the pituitary gland, suffering from gigantism.

 In 10-14% of the autopsies revealed pituitary adenomas, almost all of them were microadenoma.
 A meta-analysis of the autopsies revealed a 22% macroadenomas, on tomography — 14%.
 Pituitary microadenomas occur at any age regardless of gender.

-Previously, when not identifying microadenoma in life, often observed increase in the prolactin levels in the blood laboratory study.
-Now with the help of magnetic resonance imaging can identify pituitary microadenomas, which have not been suspected previously in the patients study.
+Previously, when not identifying microadenoma in life, often observed an increase in the prolactin levels in the blood laboratory study.
+Now with the help of magnetic resonance imaging can identify pituitary microadenomas, which have not been suspected previously in the patient's study.

-High frequency of pituitary microadenomas and low macroadenomas in autopsies indicates that microadenomas rarely progress and reach the stage of macroadenoma, and macroadenoma manifest themselves clinically during the life.
+High frequency of pituitary microadenomas and low macroadenomas in autopsies indicates that microadenomas rarely progress and reach the stage of macroadenoma, and macroadenoma manifests themselves clinically during life.